ryanmosz/crypto-trading-sim/memory-bank/productContext.md

-# Product Context - Why This Game Exists
+# Product Context

+## Product Vision
+**Crypto Trader Simulator** - Like fantasy football for crypto!!

+A web-based game that lets players experience the thrill and volatility of cryptocurrency trading through historical market simulations.

 ## Problem Statement